mainmatter/mainmatter.com/src/posts/2024-05-21-team-buy-in.md

 ## Happy path

-When the client's team is bought-in, we get an environment of trust, a sweet spot where we complement the client team seamlessly.
+When the client's team is bought-in, we get an environment of trust, a sweet spot where we complement the client's team seamlessly.

 Context and knowledge are shared proactively, affording us smooth onboarding.
 Once we have some recommendations to give, these are discussed constructively.